-As at the date of the PDS and this Al:
+As at the date of the PDS and this AI:

-- the Underlying Fund does not use debt for the dominant purpose of making a financial investment; and- - the Underlying Fund does not engage in short selling activities.
+- the Underlying Fund does not use debt for the dominant purpose of making a financial investment; and - the Underlying Fund does not engage in short selling activities. - does not buy or issue derivative contracts.